grouprise/grouprise/docs/configuration/assets.md

 ## Adding Scripts or Stylesheets

 You may override any grouprise template.
-To do so, add something like the following line to `/etc/grouprise/settings.py`:
+To do so, add something like the following line to the Django configuration:

 ```python
 TEMPLATES[0]['DIRS'] += ['/var/www/mysite/templates/']